 IA: The use of rocking in Ladylike, and its construction as a whole.

 EM: I like working with forms that are connected.
-It’s really easy for me to talk about Foreign Bodies (my new project) because we just finished it, or just finished the structure yesterday.
+It’s really easy for me to talk about Foreign Bodies (my new project) because we just finished it, or just finished the structure yesterday in Liverpool.
 I have a really intuitive way of working, in terms of the piece: I might not really understand why I do something, and then later on in the process, I clarify the why.
 So with Ladylike it was rocking and Afro-Latin.
 And specifically rumba.
 There are many forms of rumba, but one form, columbia, is like a fight between men.
 And so, there was something about connecting an old dance (columbia) and a newer dance, (rocking...which is still an old dance).
 For me there was something obvious that they connected: and the amount of Afro-Cuban people in New York as refugees, it’s not surprising they have a similarity.
 In terms of rocking they say it was African Americans, Puerto Ricans and Cubans who made it, it was those communities doing this dance.
 When I was in New York training with Miguel Panzardi, (Mighty Mike from Mastermind Rockers).
 He would say that yes, there’s a direct link to salsa.
 So, for me there was a meeting point.
 I suppose they felt like the right things to use to tell this story.
 It was like this stripping back.
 There’s breaking in Ladylike too but simplifying it down to those two forms made it clearer.
 And it was also easier to teach those two forms to the dancers.
 In the piece there is one other girl who rocks, and two other girls who are more contemporary.
 That’s another moral issue I had – is that OK to teach people who are not rockers?
 So in the end I taught them shapes from it that are not rocking.
 There’s something about Hip Hop that it’s a folkloric dance, it’s a street dance and there’s a different level of valuing and respecting it than, say, from contemporary in terms of its history, and the people and the oppression of the people who made these dances.
-And I think it’s really important to think about these things when you’re making these dances.
+And I think it’s really important to think about these things when you’re making and working with these dances.

 IA: To imitate could be considered disrespectful if you aren’t part of that culture or understanding it.
 But Hip Hop in terms of folkloric dance.
 Could you expand on that?